TomasBeuzen/binderhub-aws-docs/binderhub_AWS_DOCKERHUB.md

 ## 2. Create a Cluster with EKS <a name="2"></a>

-- From within your EC2 instance, you can now follow all the steps in the [AWS EKS docs](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html)
+- From within your EC2 instance, you should now go to the [AWS EKS docs](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) and install `awscli`, `kubectl` and `eksctl` following the documentation.
+You'll also need to configure the AWS CLI following [these instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).
-- Complete the steps [Prerequisites](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html#eksctl-prereqs) and [Install and configure kubectl](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html#eksctl-kubectl) as outlined, choosing the `Linux` tab where necessary (for those in the University of British Columbia Master of Data Science program, I've created an AMI including all the steps up to and including this dot-point called "binderhub")
 - When you get to the section [Create your Amazon EKS cluster and compute](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html#eksctl-create-cluster), we need to do the following steps.
 These are required because EKS is no longer natively supporting docker, read more [here](https://github.com/weaveworks/eksctl/issues/942#issuecomment-515867547) and the solution comes from [here](https://gist.github.com/tobemedia/2144d74d232ccce8972613e8ae13b054).
   - run `ssh-keygen` and accept defaults to generate a key pair.
   - Create a file `nano aws_eks_config.yaml`